rafael2k/bitdance-pc_metric/README.md

 This code depends on the Open3D library: https://github.com/intel-isl/Open3D

-The code was developed and tested in Debian Linux 11 (codename Bullseye).
+The code was developed and tested in Debian Linux 11 (codename Bullseye) and Ubuntu 22.04 LTS.
 To install the Open3D development headers, run (as root):

-    apt-get install libopen3d-dev
+    apt-get install libopen3d-dev libeigen3-dev libpng-dev  zlib1g-dev

 In order to compile the code, written in C++, open the Makefile, adjust it to your preferred C++ compiler, set to your Open3D installation prefix path (no need for any modification on Debian 11),